OpenBMB/RepoAgent/README.md

 ```
 pre-commit install
 ```
-This way, each time you perform a git commit, the AI_doc hook will be triggered, automatically detecting changes in the target repository and generating corresponding documentation.
+This way, each time you perform a git commit, the RepoAgent hook will be triggered, automatically detecting changes in the target repository and generating corresponding documentation.
 Next, make some modifications to the target repository, such as adding a new file or modifying an existing one.
 You just need to follow the normal git workflow: git add, git commit, git push.
-The AI_doc hook will automatically trigger during git commit, detecting the files you added in the previous step and generating the corresponding documentation.
+The RepoAgent hook will automatically trigger during git commit, detecting the files you added in the previous step and generating the corresponding documentation.

-After execution, as AI_doc modifies files in the target repository, it will display 'Failed' upon completion of the hook.
+After execution, as RepoAgent modifies files in the target repository, it will display 'Failed' upon completion of the hook.
 This is normal.
 ![Execution Result](assets/images/execution_result.png)
 At this point, the hook has correctly performed the documentation generation operation and created a folder named Markdown_Docs in the root directory of your target repository.
 Next, you just need to git add the Markdown_Docs folder to the staging area and use: